akash-g0807/Beta-Hyprland-config/README.md

 - Add Light Mode button (Done)
 - Make better scripts
 - replace any instance of `~/home/akashg` with a more general `~/` to avoid errors and make script more general (Done I hope will lookout for more)
-- Make a tutorial on how to use config
+- Make a tutorial on how to use config (Started)

 Dotfiles for [Hyprland Tiling Wayland Compositor](https://github.com/hyprwm/Hyprland).
 This is intended for **personal use**